 I just completed my registration form for a lifeguard class online.
 When will my registration be confirmed?

-I registered for a course several weeks ago but never mailed in my payment.
-I've looked online and now the course is full.
+I registered for a course several weeks ago but did not complete the online payment portion.
+I have looked online and now the course is full.
 Can I still pay for and join the class?

 No. Seats in class are given to those who have registered and paid prior to the class filling.
-If you want to train with us, please mail in your payment as soon as you have registered for class.
-We can't afford to wait for you to decide if you are going to attend and risk leaving a seat in class empty.
+If you want to train with us, please complete the online payment process immediately following your registration for the class.
+We cannot afford to wait for you to decide if you are going to attend and risk leaving a seat in the class empty.
 So, if you want to become a lifeguard, please pay as soon as you register.

 Do you accept credit card payments online, over the phone or in person?

-The preferred way to pay for a class at GRCC's Pool is to mail us a check.
+The preferred way to pay for a class at GRCC's pool is to pay online.
+However, if you are unable to pay online, please send Maddie and email after you register to let her know a check is coming.
 Checks should be made out to "GRCC" with your name and course number in the memo line and mailed to:

 143 Bostwick Ave NE